 One of the most stubborn areas to remove or reduce fat is in the chin area.
-Since weight loss is not very effective in diminishing a “double chin,” liposuction has been a common procedure to treat this condition.
-However, liposuction is a surgical procedure requiring a visit to the hospital and approximately two weeks of downtime.
+Since weight loss is sometimes not very effective in diminishing a “double chin,” liposuction has been a common procedure to treat this condition.
+However, liposuction is a surgical procedure requiring a visit to the hospital and approximately two weeks of downtime

 Kybella offers a non-surgical alternative to treating chin fat without a long recovery period or a trip to the hospital.
 With a series of injections, Kybella breaks down fat cells which are then reabsorbed into the body.
 The chemical component of Kybella is very similar to a naturally occurring substance in the body called deoxycholic acid.
 Treatment only takes approximately 20 minutes and is conveniently done in our offices located in and around the Pittsburgh area.